benjaminhuanghuang/nodejs-library/_notes/reset-pwd-email.md

+1. Add filed to User schema for reset password
+    resetPasswordToken: String,
+    resetPasswordExpires: Date,

-1. Config file for the email server
+2. Config file for the email server use mailtrap.io as the mail server

 2. Email Handler
     const nodemailer = require('nodemailer');